zzlang-c/llm-tabular-ai/README.md

 ## Acknowledgements

-* Inspired by the tutorial template from HaoAreYuDong/Large-Language-Models-for-Tabular-Data.
+* Inspired by the tutorial template from [Tutorial on Large Language Models for Tabular Data: Progresses and Future Directions](https://github.com/HaoAreYuDong/Large-Language-Models-for-Tabular-Data/).